Jeznar/GitRepo/jez-lib/readme.md

 **Options** can have the following values meanigfully set:

-* maxCheck(10)   - Maximum number of times to run the check
+* maxCheck(2)   - Maximum number of times to run the check (1 and 10 also make sense)
 * traceLvl(0)   - Trace Level, this is a zero or a (presumably) small integer used to control trace verbosity.
-* waitTime(2500) - Total amount of time (ms) that this function should wait (retrying) before giving up and returning a null
+* waitTime(500) - Total amount of time (ms) that this function should wait (retrying) before giving up and returning a null

 <details> <summary>Sample Calls</summary>